mtrnka/Touchstone/ROADMAP.md

   exposed in the hyperparameter candidate audit.
 - [x] Make a linear SVM the default model.
-When explicitly requested, radial candidates receive a separate recommendation while the overall default remains linear until independent validation shows a reproducible benefit.
+When explicitly requested, radial candidates receive a separate recommendation while the overall default remains linear.
+The validation datasets did not establish a reproducible benefit for radial models, and several radial results were visibly or structurally less credible, so radial support remains exploratory.
-- [ ] Complete the candidate audit.
-The candidate table now records each model's filters, features, parameters, validation FDR/yield, relative recovery within its kernel family, concise intra- and interprotein rank correlations over both the full range and high-Score.Diff tail, eligibility, recommendation status, and selection or rejection reason.
-Models with a weakest correlation below the kernel-specific minimum (0.2 for linear and 0.5 for radial by default) are excluded before the near-best recovery range is calculated.
-Selection falls back to intraprotein recovery when credible models recover no interprotein links.
+- [x] Complete the candidate audit.
+The candidate table records filters, features, parameters, validation FDR/yield, relative recovery within each kernel family, concise intra- and interprotein rank correlations over the full range and high-Score.Diff tail, eligibility, recommendation status, and the selection or rejection reason.
+Poorly fitted candidates are excluded before the near-best recovery comparison, and selection falls back to intraprotein recovery when credible models recover no interprotein links.
-  Explicit repeat-split stability measurements remain to be designed and validated across the Astral, E. coli, and small-system test datasets.
+- [x] Measure repeat-split stability and make a three-fit score ensemble the default for the selected recommendation.
+Prefilter selection and the hyperparameter grid run once; only the selected linear model (and an explicitly requested radial recommendation) is refit with consecutive seeds.
+  CSM scores are averaged before polishing, summarization, and thresholding.
+  The ensemble closely reproduced the two-of-three consensus on translocon HCD,
+  E. coli URPs/PPIs, and Astral DSBSO peptide pairs.
+Set `ensembleRepeats = 1` for the former single-fit behavior.
+- [x] Stabilize threshold estimation.
+Retain modeled interprotein thresholds to handle sparse, jagged empirical FDR curves, with documented fallbacks when a fit fails; do not interpret the raw count-based `calculateFDR()` value as closer to ground truth when decoys are sparse or impose an automatic rule that the raw estimate may never exceed the requested target.
+Keep raw counts available as diagnostics without overriding the modeled estimate.
 - [x] Separate statistical classification from evidence polishing.
-Provide named, transparent polishing policies (for example, minimum product ions or backbone-ladder coverage), record the applied rules and their before/after CSM counts, and recalculate FDR on the polished result.
+Provide named, transparent polishing policies (for example, minimum product ions or backbone-ladder coverage), record the applied rules and their before/after CSM counts, and recalculate summaries on the polished result.
+Three distinct product-ion cleavages per peptide are the current general default when the required ion annotations are available; more stringent ladder policies remain explicit, dataset-specific reporting choices.
 - [x] Add the classified reporting path: apply the reporting-level thresholds to scored CSMs, rerun `calculatePairs()` on the surviving CSMs, and only then summarize to URP, peptide-pair, protein-pair, or module-pair.
-This ensures `numCSM` and `numURP` describe threshold-passing evidence; the training-only weighted count features are omitted from classified reporting tables.
+This ensures `numCSM` and `numURP` describe threshold-passing evidence; the training-only weighted support features are omitted from classified reporting tables.
-- [ ] Define and run an MS2 testing protocol on representative datasets spanning the small, medium, and large complexity profiles, including difficult DSSO data.
-Record the expected outputs, selected settings, model diagnostics, thresholds, recovery, and seed-to-seed stability before declaring the interface stable.
-The initial local harness is `scratch/touchstoneComplexityTest.R`; this item remains open until its dataset suite and repeated-seed comparisons have been reviewed.
+- [x] Run the MS2 testing protocol across representative datasets spanning small and large systems, HCD and EThcD fragmentation, DSSO and DSBSO crosslinkers, and Orbitrap/Astral acquisition.
+The local harness and saved audits cover TRiC, translocon, E. coli with a human entrapment database, and Astral DSBSO.
+Future datasets may extend this suite, but additional examples are not required before the public MS2 release.
 - [x] Validate the current small-system workflow against the collaborator- delivered TRiC sample-1 result.
-The exact historical thresholding and ladder- polishing order reproduced the same total of 554 target URPs, sharing 277 of 278 inter-protein and 272 of 276 intra-protein URPs.
+The historical thresholding and ladder- polishing order reproduced the same total of 554 target URPs, sharing 277 of 278 inter-protein and 272 of 276 intra-protein URPs.
 Retain the historical sequential-ladder requirement as an explicit conservative reporting policy;
-  do not treat the high open/closed-structure violation rates as a useful truth set for further tuning.
+  do not use the high open/closed-structure violation rates as a truth set for further tuning.
-- [ ] Complete validation of the HCD and EThcD translocon results.
-The initial 4UG0 comparison found a higher mapped inter-protein violation rate for EThcD than HCD, so the larger EThcD result cannot yet be accepted solely as improved fragmentation.
-Trace the historical Keenan/eLife analysis, compare shared and fragmentation-method-specific links, and test whether EThcD-only recovery is supported by improved peptide-2 fragmentation or reflects a liberal score threshold.
-The same comparison supports de-emphasizing radial models, whose unique additions were more violation-prone; radial remains an explicitly requested exploratory option rather than a public default.
+- [x] Validate HCD and EThcD translocon results sufficiently for stabilization.
+  Peptide-2 fragmentation and distinct-ion inspection explained much of the questionable low-score EThcD recovery, and the minimum-three-ion policy improved the structural comparison.
+Ribosomal structural distances remain an imperfect truth set because conformational heterogeneity, polysomes, and aggregation can produce real over-length links.
+Preserve the analysis and conclusions without further structure-mapping work at this stage.
 - [x] Re-test the training-only Score.Diff prefilter on the large E. coli data used to develop the original procedure.
 Fixed linear models at Score.Diff thresholds 0, 5, 10, 15, and 20 were scored against the complete input, with the historical minimum-four-product-ions-per-peptide rule applied before independent 2% CSM and protein-pair thresholds.
-Thresholds 5--20 produced a stable plateau.
-The automatic value of 10 recovered 10,437 normal-target inter-protein CSMs, 136 normal decoys, 310 total entrapment hits, and 342 inter-protein PPIs, closely matching the historical 10,706/137/266 and about 366 PPI result.
-Lower-Score.Diff CSM recovery was retained and reported.
+Thresholds 5--20 produced a stable plateau, and the automatic value of 10 closely reproduced the historical CSM and PPI recovery while retaining lower-Score.Diff CSMs during full-dataset scoring.
-- [x] Replace the self-inclusive, hard-thresholded `wtCSM` and `wtURP` training features with `CSMsupport` and `URPsupport`.
-The default complexity profiles now use self-excluded corroborating evidence with a bounded soft contribution.
-  The legacy features remain available for compatibility and comparison but are omitted from the new automatic profiles and classified reporting tables.
-- [ ] Perform a bounded E. coli PPI adequacy audit before changing the scoring architecture.
-Using the current accession-pair definitions, tabulate every candidate inter-protein PPI with its SVM score/FDR band, CSM and URP support, decoy/entrapment status, historical Touchstone and Kojak classification, co-fractionation evidence, and STRING score.
-Evaluate two separate questions: whether 2% PPI FDR is calibrated by entrapment, and whether orthogonal support declines sensibly below the Touchstone threshold.
-Treat co-fractionation and STRING as validation evidence, not training features.
-- [ ] Use the PPI audit as a decision gate.
-Retain one CSM-level SVM score with independent CSM, URP, and PPI thresholds if its PPI ranking is adequate.
-If ranking is inadequate, first test a transparent linear PPI aggregation score based on the strongest and additional independent URPs.
-Do not introduce separate SVMs at every summarization level or a Bayesian model without evidence that the simpler design fails.
+- [x] Replace the self-inclusive, hard-thresholded `wtCSM` and `wtURP` features with self-excluded, bounded `CSMsupport` and `URPsupport`.
+Strengthening `URPsupport` did not improve E. coli PPI recovery.
+Removing it through the medium profile lost about 19% of interprotein CSMs and 34% of interprotein URPs, while providing no clear PPI-classification advantage.
+Retain the current `URPsupport` formulation in the large profile; do not claim that it solves PPI-level under-reporting.

-## 2. Analyze and present the stable MS2 workflow
+## 2. Publish the stable MS2 workflow

-- [ ] Freeze the validated MS2 defaults and use that version for the full Astral analysis.
-- [ ] Complete and report the full Astral analysis before revising the public example.
+- [x] Freeze the current validated MS2 defaults: automatic complexity profile, training-only Score.Diff prefilter when supported by the data, linear SVM, one hyperparameter search, three selected-model score repeats, and explicit post-scoring evidence polishing.
+- [x] Complete and deliver the full Astral peptide-pair analysis.
+The report includes pre-classification and classified plots, xiView screenshots, MS-Viewer result keys, an Excel workbook, crosslinker comparisons, and the effects of instrument type and maximum-peak settings.
+DSSO performed more convincingly than DSBSO in the current Prospector workflow; the 500-peak searches likely suffered from Prospector's unmatched-peak penalty and do not resolve optimal Astral scoring parameters.
 - [ ] Rebuild the ribosome example as a concise, reproducible end-to-end demonstration of input, training, model inspection, result preparation, classification, polishing, and reporting.